-Malta is not as expensive as it may seem.
-Although it is an island and it can rapidly be assimilated to Hawaii in terms of cost of living, keep in mind its own nation.
+Living in Malta is not as expensive as it may seem.
+Although it is an island and it can rapidly be assimilated to Hawaii in terms of the cost of living, keep in mind its own nation.
 Nevertheless, you’ve found that the most expensive products are related to food.
 Why?
 Nutriments arrive by ships & boats.
 On the same token, the most popular grocery supermarkets are: Park Towers Supermarket, PAVI Supermarket, and Greens Supermarket.

 Below you’ll find a simulation price list of some basic products:

 Taxes in Malta will differ on multiple factors; where you’re from, how much you own, your salary, your family size, etc. As this is a serious topic in every country, we advise you to seek experts when filing your taxes.